In early 2015, we were awarded a grant from the Heritage Lottery Fund for a project called Capturing Coastal Memories.

 We also managed to film some local people.
 These people gave up their time to tell us about the past and allowed us to share their memories with you.

-Once their stories are edited we will be You can listen to their stories here:
+You can listen to their stories here: